harvard-lil/perma/developer.md

 `perma_web` directory: just refresh the page to see your changes.

 Press `CONTROL-C` to stop the server.

-#### SSL

-Perma presently offers two separate mechanisms for playing back its archives.
-The default is a server-side playback mediated by [Webrecorder](https://github.com/harvard-lil/perma/blob/baedc060141819715c1611d59ecacb944bd669cb/docker-compose.yml#L156-L251).
-Beta testers additionally have access to a client-side playback mediated by the `replay` app.

-To test client-side playback, you will need to run your local Perma with SSL.

-If you ran `init.sh` when setting up this instance of Perma, the necessary SSL certs and keys should already be present.
-If they are not, or if they have expired, you can run `bash make_cert.sh` to generate new files.

-If you only plan to test client-side playback, there's nothing else to do: run `d fab run:use_ssl=True` and visit `https://perma.test:8000/`.

-If you want to test server-side and client-side playback simultaneously, there are a few changes to make, to serve Webrecorder over SSL as well.
-(If you run Perma with SSL against a non-SSL Webrecorder, server-side playback will fail silently.)

-- Run `docker compose down` to spin down your containers.
-- Comment in the SSL cert and key in the `nginx` service's `volumes` stanza in `docker-compose.yml`
-- Comment out the "if over HTTP" lines in `services/docker/webrecorder/wr.env`, and comment in the "if over HTTPS" lines
-- Comment in the "if over HTTPS" lines in `services/docker/webrecorder/nginx.conf`
-- Run `docker compose up -d` to start the containers with this tweaked setup

-Then run `d fab run:use_ssl=True` and visit `https://perma.test:8000/`: both client-side and server-side playbacks should work!

 ### Run the tests